Dilbert66/esphome-vistaECP/README.md

 In order to make OTA updates, connection switch in frontend should be switched to OFF since the  ECP library is using interrupts.

 ## MQTT with HomeAssistant
-For those of you that would rather use a basic MQTT client.
-I've also added an example home assistant MQTT Arduino format ino project file that uses this library.
-It duplicates most of the functions of the esphome client.
-You can find it in the MQTT-Example folder.
-Just copy it with the vista.h,vista.cpp, ECPSoftwareSerial.h and EXPSoftwareSerial.cpp files to the same directory and compile.
+If your preference is to use MQTT instead of ESPHOME, you can use the Arduino sketch from the MQTT-Example diretory.
+It supports pretty much all functions of the ESPHOME implementation.
+To use, simply put the ino and all *.h and *.cpp vista library files in the same sketch directory and compile.
+Read the comments within the sketch for more details.
+The sketch also supports ArduinoOTA (https://www.arduino.cc/reference/en/libraries/arduinoota/) that will enable you to update the code via wifi once the initial upload is done.

 ## Custom Alarm Panel Card

 I've added a sample lovelace alarm-panel card copied from the repository at https://github.com/GalaxyGateway/HA-Cards.
 I've customized it to work with this ESP library's services.
 I've also added two new text fields that will be used by the card to display the panel prompts the same way a real keypad does.
 To configure the card, just place the alarm-panel-card.js file into the /config/www directory of your homeassistant installation and add a new resource in your lovelace configuration pointing to /local/alarm-panel-card.js.
 You can then configure the card as shown below.
 Just substitute your service name to your application.

 ![alarm_panel_card_config](https://user-images.githubusercontent.com/7193213/111696340-95d8dc80-880a-11eb-8267-adc9e5494c53.PNG)